julienlucas/fashion-style-recognition-mm-rag/README.md

 poetry install
 ```

-To monitor your application with LangSmith:
+To monitor your application with LangSmith (if you want):

 1. **Create a LangSmith account**: Go to [smith.langchain.com](https://smith.langchain.com)